Is Grammarly Premium Worth It?

 Your Message is What’s Important

 The message to your readers is critical, whether it’s a personal blog post, case study for a business, or college thesis.
 You want your words to convey your message the right way.
-The power of the pen or keyboard is mighty and has felled many professionals.
+The power of the pen or keyboard is mighty and has felled many professionals who get paid to write online.

 It may be as simple as proofreading an article and give it a quick check before you hit publish or send.
 And that’s what Grammarly does.
 It’s like having your own in-house editor without the price tag.
 And Grammarly is probably a little smarter, to be honest.